1000 (22nd June)

 Robert agreed to provide military support to Baldwin IV of Flanders who had been driven out of his lands by his son who was supported by the King of France.
 Robert’s action persuaded Robert junior to make peace with his father.

-Robert agreed to take in Henry I of France who was being challenged by his mother who championed Henry’s younger brother to be King of France.
-Henry I retained his kingdom and gave Robert the land known as The Vexin as a sign of his gratitude.
+King Henry I of France was being challenged by his mother and Henry’s younger brother.
+Robert chose to support Henry I. After Henry retained his kingdom he gave Robert the land known as The Vexin as a sign of his gratitude.

 Robert made his son, William, heir to Normandy.